Ronald Acuña Jr. Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 16th-ranked team ERA across all MLB pitching staffs (4.30).
+- The Diamondbacks have a 4.31 team ERA that ranks 18th among all league pitching staffs.

-- The right-hander last pitched on Monday against the Colorado Rockies, when he threw five innings, allowing five earned runs while giving up eight hits.
+- His last appearance came on Wednesday against the Colorado Rockies, when the right-hander tossed six scoreless innings while allowing five hits.

-- The 25-year-old has amassed an ERA of 5.37, with 5.8 strikeouts per nine innings, in 11 games this season.
-Opponents have a .291 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.